 Capital projects are funded with port revenues, federal and state grants, ad valorem tax revenues, and debt in the form of bank loans and/or bond issues.
-Florida Statute authorizes the port to levy up to .5 mil (\$.50 per \$1,000 value) in ad valorem property tax.
-In fiscal year 2019, the port levied .1150 mils, continuing a long-standing trend of reducing its millage rate each year.
-Ad valorem tax revenue is used only for capital expenditures at the direction of the port's Board of Commissioners.
+Florida Statute authorizes Port Tampa Bay to levy up to .5 mils (\$.50 per \$1,000 value) in ad valorem property tax.
+In fiscal year 2020, the Port levied .1050 mils, continuing a long-standing trend of reducing its millage rate each year.
+Ad valorem tax revenue is used only for the construction, maintenance and repair of port infrastructure at the direction of the Port's Board of Commissioners.

-The following major projects comprised the majority of the increase in Port Tampa Bay's capital assets in Fiscal Year 2019:
+The following major projects comprised the majority of the increase in Port Tampa Bay's capital assets in Fiscal Year 2020: